King County's regional wastewater conveyance and treatment system

 - one community septic system (Beulah Park and Cove on Vashon Island),

-- four combined sewer overflow (CSO) treatment facilities (Alki, Carkeek, Mercer/Elliott West, and Henderson/Norfolk—all in the City of Seattle),
+- five combined sewer overflow (CSO) treatment facilities (Alki, Carkeek, Mercer/Elliott West, Georgetown and Henderson/Norfolk—all in the City of Seattle),

 - over 391 miles of sewer pipelines,